METRIX IAP

 Strategic Reasoning

 A texture-first visual test applies the same winning message in a more visceral, tactile format without changing the proven copy stack.
-Single-variable rotation — creative format only, everything else locked to APEX-C01.
+Single-variable rotation — creative format only, everything else locked to DC02.

 Rotating Variable